Chapter 4. NFV Data Plane Connectivity

 In principle, there are two common approaches for providing data plane connectivity to virtual machines:

-- Direct hardware access bypasses the Linux kernel and provides secure direct memory access (DMA) to the physical Network Interface Card (NIC) using technologies such as PCI Passthrough (denominated SR-IOV PF in OpenStack now) or single root I/O virtualization (SR-IOV) for both Virtual Function (VF) and Physical Function (PF) pass-through.
+- Direct hardware access bypasses the linux kernel and provides secure direct memory access (DMA) to the physical NIC using technologies such as PCI Passthrough or single root I/O virtualization (SR-IOV) for both Virtual Function (VF) and Physical Function (PF) pass-through.

 - Using a virtual switch (vswitch), implemented as a software service of the hypervisor.
 Virtual machines are connected to the vSwitch using virtual interfaces (vNICs), and the vSwitch is capable of forwarding traffic between virtual machines, as well as between virtual machines and the physical network.